 Availability & pricing

-WinZip for Mac costs $35.34 but there is an evaluation version that you can try for a long period of time.
+WinZip for Mac costs $35.34, but there is an evaluation version that you can try for an extended period.

 As we said, WinZip for Mac is also great, but it’d never be a replacement for our top pick.
 You should go for WinZip if you need a tool that you are familiar with.
 There are obviously some downsides such as the lack of customization, but it’s still a worthy consideration.